MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/shell/customrenderers.md

 The `FlyoutItem` and `TabBar` classes are aliases for the `ShellItem` class, and the `Tab` class is an alias for the `ShellSection` class.
 Therefore, the `CreateShellItemRenderer` method should be overridden when creating a custom renderer for `FlyoutItem` objects, and the `CreateShellSectionRenderer` method should be overridden when creating a custom renderer for `Tab` objects.

 > [!IMPORTANT]
-> There are additional Shell renderer classes, such as `ShellSectionRenderer` and `ShellItemRenderer`, on both iOS and Android.
+> There are additional Shell renderer classes, such as `ShellSectionRenderer` and `ShellItemRenderer`, on iOS, Android, and UWP.
 However, these additional renderer classes are created by overrides in the `ShellRenderer` class.
 Therefore, customizing the behavior of these additional renderer classes can be achieved by subclassing them, and creating an instance of the subclass in the appropriate override in the subclassed `ShellRenderer` class.

 ### iOS example